-'''

 ~/pilot/assign_role.py 192.168.110.125 controller-0

-'''

-- b.
-Optional arguments include: - -h, --help Display help for assign\role.py - -m, --model-properties File that defines Dell EMC system model properties, including the FQDD of the network interface from which to PXE boot - -f, --flavor-settings File that contains flavor settings - -n, --node-definition Node definition template file that defines the node being assigned - -s, --skip-raid-config Do not perform RAID configuration - Note: The indices must start at 0 for each role, and must increment by 1 for each node in that role.
-For example, controller-0, controller-1, controller-2, compute-0, compute-1, etc. Node placement is performed for all nodes or none; if you specify an index for one node, you must specify indices for all nodes. - Note: When assigning the role of storage to a node, the output will display the size of the OS drive (the size of the RAID configured for the Flex Bay drives).
-This is an indicator to the admin that the assignment was correct.
+- d.
+Optional arguments include: - -h, --help Display help for assign_role.py - -m, --model-properties File that defines Dell EMC system model properties, including the FQDD (Fully Qualified Device Descriptor) of the network interface from which to PXE boot - -f, --flavor-settings File that contains flavor settings - -n, --node-definition -- Node definition template file that defines the node being assigned - -s, --skip-raid-config Do not perform RAID configuration - The indices must start at 0 for each role, and must increment by 1 for each node in that role.
+For example, controller-0, controller-1, controller-2, compute-0, compute-1, etc. Node placement is performed for all nodes or none; if you specify an index for one node, you must specify indices for all nodes.